chloealbright/DevHiveMind/Language Overlap/Annotation.md

 `BankAccount` class is processed by the `AccountWorker` class at runtime, but the exact functionality depends on the implementation of `AccountWorker` and the broader code context.

-In summary, annotation types are tailored for creating metadata annotations, while regular interfaces define implementation contracts for classes.

 Reflection in this context can be used to extract and process this annotation information at runtime.

 For example, you can use reflection to find classes that are annotated with `@ProcessedBy`, and then retrieve the associated `value()` (in this case, `AccountWorker.class`).
-This allows you to perform actions or make decisions based on these annotations.

-making it useful for various runtime configurations or behaviors in your application.
+This allows you to perform various runtime configurations or actions in your application.

+In summary, annotation types are tailored for creating metadata annotations, while regular interfaces define implementation contracts for classes.